Download this free tool to help you

 If you need Microsoft .NET Framework 4, use the included .exe to install UAC Trust Shortcut.
 It automatically downloads Microsoft .NET Framework 4 and installs it for you.
 Then, it runs the .msi file to install UAC Trust Shortcut.

 We used the .exe file to install UAC Trust Shortcut because we did not have Microsoft .NET Framework 4 installed yet.
-This post shows how to install UAC Trust Shortcut using the .exe file.
-Double-click the setup.exe file.
+Double-click the setup.exe file to start the install.
+Go through the steps for installation.

 If you want to install UAC Trust Shortcut for all users on your computer, select the Everyone radio button on the Select Installation Folder screen.
 Otherwise, select the Just me radio button.